Light for Sight foundation

 The Light for Sight foundation now unites more than 25 countries in the fight against keratoconus.

-The mission of Project Light for Sight is to eliminate preventable blindness among children and adolescents with keratoconus.
+The goal of LightforSight is to eliminate preventable blindness in children and adolescents with keratoconus.